fredshonorio/json-decoder/README.md

 ```

 ## Object fields
-`field` decodes an object and accesses a field, fails if the field is missing.
+`field` decodes an object and accesses a field within it, fails if the field is missing.
 `at` traverses an object tree.
 ``` java
 decodeString("{\"a\": \"b\"}", field("a", String)); // right("b")